Welcome to SP! -

 Ban Chiang

 Udon Thani Province.
 This is the location of the ancient Ban Chiang civilization.
 It is the most significant historical site in Thailand.
-There are hundreds of treasured artifacts and some are over 5,000 years old.
+There are hundreds of interesting artifacts and some dated from 3600 BC.
 There is a museum with many informational exhibits and the original excavation pit.
 The Ban Chiang people were prosperous in the agriculture of Northeastern Thailand.
 They are known for their early bronze metals, clay pottery, and especially for pots and vases with burnt swirl designs.
 This area was declared a Unesco World Heritage Site in 1992.

 Tham Erawan